You’ve spent the last year working hard on your Medicine application and your A-Levels, so now it’s finally time to relax and enjoy yourself!

 Doing some casual reading over the summer will keep your mind engaged and hopefully get you feeling excited about your future in Medicine.

 Getting a summer job or volunteering is a productive and valuable way to spend your time.

 If you’re working, you can earn some money (which will come in handy at university!) and if you’re volunteering, you will likely gain some new skills.
 It will also give your summer a bit of structure to have somewhere you need to be at particular times, and this will help to get you in the right mindset for your studies at Medical School.

 You will need to be independent at university, so use the summer to brush up on any vital skills you might be lacking.
 For example, if you don’t do a lot of cooking at home, now is the time to learn how to make some simple meals.

-You don’t want to be living off pot noodles and takeaways at university, so get cracking learning to cook!
-You will be busy as a medical student, so it’s a good idea to get into the habit of cooking, cleaning, and doing the washing up.
-This will set you on the right path for a smooth transition to medical school and your parents will appreciate it too!
+You will be busy as a medical student, so it’s a good idea to get into the habit of cooking, cleaning and doing the washing up.
+This will set you on the right path for a smooth transition to university – and your parents will probably appreciate it too!

 Loading More Content